Sail

 Sails may be attached to a mast, boom or other spar or may be attached to a wire that is suspended by a mast.
 They are typically raised by a line, called a halyard, and their angle with respect to the wind is usually controlled by a line, called a sheet.
 In use, they may be designed to be curved in both directions along their surface, often as a result of their curved edges.
 Battens may be used to extend the trailing edge of a sail beyond the line of its attachment points.

 Other non-rotating airfoils that power sailing craft include wingsails, which are rigid wing-like structures, and kites that power kite-rigged vessels, but do not employ a mast to support the airfoil and are beyond the scope of this article.

 Rigs

 Sailing craft employ two types of rig, the square rig and the fore-and-aft rig.

 The square rig carries the primary driving sails on horizontal spars, which are perpendicular or square, to the keel of the vessel and to the masts.
-These spars are called yards and their tips, beyond the last stay, are called the yardarms.
+These spars are called yards and their tips, beyond the lifts, are called the yardarms.
 A ship mainly so rigged is called a square-rigger.
-The square rig is aerodynamically most efficient when running (sailing downwind).

 A fore-and-aft rig consists of sails that are set along the line of the keel rather than perpendicular to it.
 Vessels so rigged are described as fore-and-aft rigged.

 History

+The invention of the sail was a technological advance of equal or even greater importance than the invention of the wheel.
+It has been suggested by some that it has the significance of the development of the Neolithic lifestyle or the first establishment of cities.
+Yet it is not known when or where this invention took place.

+Much of the early development of water transport is believed to have occurred in two main "nursery" areas of the world: Island Southeast Asia and the Mediterranean region.
+In both of these, warmer waters reduce the risk of hypothermia when using rafts (a raft is usually a "flow through" structure), and a number of intervisible islands create both an invitation to travel and an environment where advanced navigation techniques are not needed.
+Alongside this, the Nile has a northward flowing current with a prevailing wind in the opposite direction, so giving the potential to drift in one direction and sail in the other.
+Many do not consider sails to have been used before the 5th millennium BCE.
+Others consider sails to have been invented much earlier.